Learn How to Disinfect Contaminated Water

 - While the SODIS samples continue resting under the UV light, measure 1 cup of the creek or stream water in the liquid measuring cup and pour it into the 1-qt. pot.
 Place the pot onto the stove top and bring the water to a rolling boil.
 Boil the sample for 5 minutes.
 Remove the pot from the burner, cover the pot, and let the water cool to room temperature.

 - Put on a pair of disposable gloves.
-Get a clean medicine dropper from the glass jar and attach a bulb to the top.
-Get out three tryptic soy agar plates and a glass stirring rod from your aluminum foil package.
-Suck some of the boiled (but now room-temperature) water into the medicine dropper.
+Get out three nutrient agar plates.
+Suck some of the boiled (but now room-temperature) water into a sterilized medicine dropper.

 - Remove the cover of one of the plates.
 Apply three drops of the boiled water to the soy agar.
-Use the glass rod and smear the water drops in a zigzag pattern on the surface of the soy agar, starting in the center—smear the water sample from the center of the plate to the edge of the plate.
+Use a sterile cotton swab to smear the water drops in a zigzag pattern on the surface of the nutrient agar, starting in the center—smear the water sample from the center of the plate to the edge of the plate.
 Replace the cover.

-- Repeat steps 2–3 with the two other tryptic soy agar plates.
-Reuse the same medicine dropper and bulb.
+- Repeat steps 2–3 with the two other nutrient agar plates.
+Reuse the same medicine dropper.
 Using the permanent marker, note down the time, the date, and the treatment process on the bottom of the plates (in this set of trials, it is boiling; for the next set of trials it will be untreated).
-Discard the medicine dropper and the bulb.
-You can reuse the glass rod later, but you will have to sterilize it again.
-If you don't sterilize right away, then keep it separate from the clean glass rods and use a clean glass rod for the next trials with the untreated water.
+Set aside the medicine dropper to sterilize again for future use.

-- Keep your tryptic soy agar plates in a warm location in your house that will not be disturbed.
+- Keep your nutrient agar plates in a warm location in your house that will not be disturbed.

 - Repeat steps 2–5 with untreated water from the 1-gal jug.
-Use a fresh medical dropper for the untreated water sample.
+Use a freshly sterilized medical dropper for the untreated water sample.
 You can reuse the same dropper for all three agar plates.
-You should have six agar plates.

 Testing the SODIS Samples

 - After 48 hours have elapsed, remove the second SODIS sample from under the lamp.
-Repeat steps 2–5 and step 7 (all from the previous section) with this sample, using one fresh medical dropper for all three agar plates.
+Repeat steps 2–5 and step 7 (all from the previous section) with this sample, using one freshly sterilized medicine dropper for all three agar plates.

 Repeating the Experiment

-- Repeat the entire experiment two additional times, with fresh materials.
-Use one fresh medical dropper for each sample (untreated water, boiled water, 12 hour SODIS sample and 48 hour SODIS sample).
+- Repeat the entire experiment one additional times, with fresh materials.
 Remember to record all your observations in your lab notebook.
+Repeating the experiment will help you determine how reliable your data is.

 - As you finish obtaining your sets of data, follow the procedure detailed in Microorganisms Safety Guide to safely dispose of your agar plates.